Aurum Resources Boosts Stake in Mako Gold

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Aurum Resources Limited has increased its stake in Mako Gold Limited, raising its voting power from 35.41% to 37.55%.
-This change comes as a result of Aurum’s acquisition of additional shares through a takeover offer, indicating a strategic move to strengthen its influence in Mako Gold.
-Investors may find this development noteworthy as it reflects Aurum’s expanding interest in Mako’s operations.
+Aurum Resources Limited has increased its stake in Mako Gold Limited, now holding a 39.86% voting power in the company.
+This change comes as a result of Aurum’s recent acquisition of shares through a takeover offer, highlighting a strategic move in its investment portfolio.
+Investors may see this as a significant shift in Mako Gold’s shareholder dynamics, potentially impacting future company decisions.

 For further insights into AU:MKG stock, check out TipRanks’ Stock Analysis page.